 Section 2902.1 of the International Building Code ((, as amended by chapter 51-50 WAC,)) is not adopted and the following is substituted:

 Minimum number of fixtures (IBC 2902.1).
-The number of plumbing fixtures within a building shall not be less than ((set forth)) in ((Section)) IBC 2902.
+The number of plumbing fixtures within a building shall not be less than ((set forthin Section)) what is required by IBC 2902.
 Fixtures located within gender-neutral toilet and bathing rooms shall be included in determining the number of fixtures provided in an occupancy.
-The director of public health - Seattle & King County is authorized to determine the number of plumbing fixtures within a building and to enforce this section.
+The director ((of public health)) is authorized to determine the number of plumbing fixtures within a building and to enforce this section.

-SECTION 49.
+SECTION 52.
 Ordinance 12560, Section 67, as amended, and K.C.C.
 16.04.550 are hereby amended to read as follows: